Martin Hollund

 Martin Hollund (born 11 August 1974) is a Norwegian former footballer who played as a goalkeeper.
 During his active career he played for Brann and Løv-Ham in Norway, and Hartlepool United in England.
 He has later worked as a goalkeeper coach for Løv-Ham and Fyllingdalen.

 Career

-He hails from Bømlo.
+He hails from Bømlo Municipality.
 While playing for Brann, he was sold to Hartlepool United in 1997, playing 117 league games over five seasons.
 He retired from top-level football after the 2006 season.
 In 2007, he was a goalkeeper coach for Løv-Ham as well as a striker for Bremnes.

 Even though he had retired from professional football, Hollund was on the bench for Løv-Ham in the 2010 season, and in the 2011 season he was Løv-Ham's third choice goalkeeper.
 On 3 October 2011 he made his first appearance for the club since he retired in 2006, when he came in as a substitute after Johan Thorbjørnsen was sent off.
 He also played the next match due to Thorbjørnsen's suspension and second-choice goalkeeper Harald Aksnes' injury.

 After the merge of Løv-Ham and Fyllingen, Hollund continued as goalkeeper coach of Fyllingsdalen.